EffiEmmanuel/EffiEmmanuel/README.md

 I'm a Fullstack Javascript Web developer (HTML, CSS, JavaScript, Bootstrap, React, MongoDB, Express, Nodejs | PHP, SQL, MySQL) and UI Designer.
 I love making the web easier to navigate and use for the average human.

-<b>I’m currently learning about the blockchain, Solidity and Full stack Web3 Development using JavaScript.</b>
+<b>I’m currently Building Ventify and learning about the blockchain, Solidity and Full stack Web3 Development using JavaScript.</b>

 - 🔭 I’m currently working on Frontend Web Development using React
 - 👯 I’m looking to learn about Ethereum, the blockchain, Solidity and Fullstack Web3 Development with JavaScript!